aspose-cells/Aspose.Cells-Products/cells/en/python-java/merger/merge-html-to-csv/_index.md

 The following example demonstrates how to merge HTML to CSV in Python.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge HTML to CSV.
 Upload your files, call Workbook.Combine method for merging files, and then save it to CSV file.
 If you develop code in Python, this will be simpler than it sounds.
-See {{platform} example that merges HTML to CSV.
+See Python example that merges HTML to CSV.

 {{% /blocks/products/pf/agp/text %}}